Close×

 Day 5

-10:15*: Transfer from Quebec City to Montreal.
+10:15 a.m.: Transfer from Quebec City to Montreal.

-*= departure time can be changed
+*= departure time may be subject to change